swissup/swissup.github.io/m2/argento-breeze/business/page-structure/homepage.md

 ![Testimonials](/images/m2/argento-breeze/business/homepage/testimonials-1671x744.webp)

-Testimonials block is powered by [Testimonials](/m2/extensions/testimonials/) module.
+Testimonials block is a CMS block `testimonials` powered by [Testimonials](/m2/extensions/testimonials/) module.
-You can edit widget parameters directly from CMS page backend interface (_Magento Admin > Content > Pages > Argento Business Homepage_).
+You can edit this block at the CMS blocks backend interface (_Magento Admin > Content > Blocks > testimonials_).

+This block is also displayed on the product, and category pages.

 ## Recent posts